Charitable activities of the Knights of Columbus: Disaster relief

 Giving to those in need of natural disasters dates back to the earliest days of the Order.
 After a flood in Kansas in 1903, the Order raised US$5,000 to be distributed to parishes and local councils, and it collected over US$100,000 after the 1906 San Francisco earthquake.
 In 1927, the order gave US$50,000 for flood relief.

 The Knights of Columbus also gave significant charitable contributions to the people of Haiti in the aftermath of the earthquake in 2010.
 The order also donated 1,000 wheelchairs to the people of Haiti in partnership with the Global Wheelchair Mission.
 The Knights also partnered with Project Medishare for an initiative entitled, "Healing Haiti's Children."
 The initiative, backed by a more than US$2.5 million commitment from the Knights of Columbus provided free prosthetic limbs and a minimum of two years of rehab to every child.

 In 2015, the order donated hundreds of thousands of dollars to victims of typhoons and other natural disasters.

 Housing

 In 1967, the Massachusetts State Council voted to establish a non-profit corporation to construct affordable housing.
 The Boston Redevelopment Authority selected the Knights to develop a parcel, but the Supreme Council did not like the idea.
 The Massachusetts State Council constructed Christopher Columbus Waterfront Park in Boston's North End instead.

 The Order donates money and volunteer hours to Habitat for Humanity.

+Coats for Kids

+In 2009, the Order began giving winter jackets to needy children through its Coats for Kids program.
+As of 2023, they had donated more than 1 million coats.
+Baseball pitcher Ty Blach supports the program and participated along with Patrick Kelly at a ceremony in Denver, Colorado to mark the 1 millionth donation; in this ceremony, they also made $10,000 donations to five local Catholic schools.